filipviz/move-docs/content/en/docs/dao/governance.md

 ---
 title: "Governance Process"
-description: "Movement DAO is governed by its community, as expressed through token voting."
+description: "Movement DAO is governed by its community, as expressed through MAPE token voting."
-lead: "Movement DAO is governed by its community, as expressed through token voting."
+lead: "Movement DAO is governed by its community, as expressed through MAPE token voting."
-date: 2022-07-01
-lastmod: 2022-07-01
 draft: false
 images: []
 menu: